 There is little information on public attitudes toward homosexuality in South and Central Asia.
 ILGA found 35 percent of Indians and 30 percent of Pakistanis thought same-sex marriage should be legal.
 Support in Kazakhstan stood at 12 percent.

 Same-sex relations are illegal in much of the region and are punishable by death in Iran, Saudi Arabia, and Yemen.
 Israel recognizes same-sex marriages performed in other countries, and same-sex couples enjoy civil benefits, including residency permits for the partners of Israeli citizens.

-Israel stands apart from its neighbors in LGBT rights and public attitudes toward same-sex couples: according to a 2013 Pew Research Center poll, 40 percent of Israelis said society should accept homosexuality, compared to 18 percent of Lebanese respondents.
-That figure falls to 3 percent in both Egypt and Jordan and 2 percent in Tunisia.
+Israel stands apart from its neighbors in public attitudes toward same-sex couples: according to the ILGA survey [PDF], 49 percent of Israelis said same-sex marriage should be legal, compared to 19 percent of respondents in the United Arab Emirates, 16 percent in Egypt, and 14 percent in both Jordan and Morocco.

 South Africa is the only sub-Saharan African country where same-sex couples can be married.
-The country’s parliament legalized same-sex marriage in 2006, less than a decade after a constitutional law struck down laws banning sex between men.
-The country’s postapartheid constitution was the first in the world to protect people based on sexual orientation, though only 32 percent of South Africans say society should "accept" homosexuality, according to the Pew Research Center.
-Human rights groups say South African officials fail to protect LGBT people—particularly lesbians and transgender men—from targeted violence.
+The country’s parliament legalized same-sex marriage in 2006, less than a decade after the constitutional court struck down laws banning sex between men.
+The country’s postapartheid constitution was the first in the world to protect people based on sexual orientation, though the 2016 ILGA poll found only 40 percent of South Africans are in favor of same-sex marriage, and human rights monitors have reported failures by security forces to uphold rights of lesbians and transgender men.

 Eleanor Albert, Noah Morgenstein, and Brianna Lee contributed to this report.